The devices we used to only dream about are now a reality thanks to natural language processing.

 Natural language processing is also a great support for machine translation.
 Thanks to NLP and neural engines, automatic translations are more understandable and similar to those performed by humans.

-In turn, niche, professional translation that relate to specific areas of business, law, or technical materials can be fast-tracked thanks to support from automated translation systems.
-Thanks to NLP, results can be obtained faster, and translation becomes more consistent and accurate.
+Niche professional translation that relate to specific areas of business, law, or technical materials can be fast-tracked thanks to support from automated translation systems.
+Thanks to NLP, results are obtained faster, and translation becomes more consistent and accurate.

 Get to Know Our Natural Language Processing Capabilities

 Summa Linguae recently acquired Datamundi, a company that is creating and enriching language data for linguistic research institutes.
 They are global NLP system builders.
 They focus on machine translation and communication bots.

 With Datamundi’s addition, we’ll help AI get more “intelligent” with the help of experienced linguists, project managers, developers and engineers who work on an online customized platform.
 We’ll contribute to each step of the NLP production chain: data discovery and collection, text selection and cleaning, test set creation and validation of the NLP output.

 Tell us your needs and we will develop unique tools, engage the right people, and find the optimal solutions to match them.

 Should you trust voice assistants for medical advice?

 If you have specific health concerns or questions, it’s always best to consult a qualified healthcar...